mostevercxz/read_books/UNPv1/README.md

 TCP connection termination

 1. One application calls close first, and we say that this end performs the active close.
 This end's TCP sends a FIN segment, which means it is finished sending data.
 2. The other end that receives the FIN performs the **passive close**.
-The received FIN is acknowledged by TCP. **The receipt of the FIN is also passed to the application as an end-of-file (after any data that may have already been queued for the application to receive)**, since the receipt of the FIN means the application will not receive any additional data on the connection.
+The received FIN is acknowledged by TCP. **The receipt of the FIN is also passed to the application as an end-of-file (after any data that may have already been queued for the application to receive)**, since the receipt(收到) of the FIN means the application will not receive any additional data on the connection.
 3. Sometime later, the application that received the end-of-file will close its socket.
 This causes its TCP to send a FIN.
 4. The TCP on the system that receives this final FIN (the end that did the active close) acknowledges the FIN.

 ![alt text](http://7xp1jz.com1.z0.glb.clouddn.com/unpv1/2/tcp_termination.gif "tcp_termination")

+Since a FIN and an ACK are required in each direction, four segments are normally required.
+We use the qualifier "normally" because in some scenarios, the FIN in Step 1 is sent with data.
+Also, the segments in Steps 2 and 3 are both from the end performing the passive close and could be combined into one segment.

 A FIN occupies one byte of sequence number space just like a SYN.
 Therefore, the ACK of each FIN is the sequence number of the FIN plus one.